When your faith is tested, remember these biblical characters

 This article also appears in the March 2020 issue of U.S. Catholic (Vol. 85, No. 3, pages 47–49).
 Click here to subscribe to the magazine.

-Image: WIkimedia Commons
+Image: Wikimedia Commons